pramode/Python-and-LaTeX-Book/src/chap3.rst

 Creating a list
 ~~~~~~~~~~~~~~~
-A point in the cartesian plane is represented by two numbers - its X and Y co-ordinates.
+A point in the Cartesian plane is represented by two numbers - its X and Y co-ordinates.
 Using
 simple Python variables, we might write::

    >>> x = 2